-But they do go on Spring Break and have the time of their lives until they’re at the wrong party at the wrong time when the cops burst in, find large amounts of narcotics and the girls are taken into custody.
+But they do go on Spring Break and have the time of their lives.
+Driving around on scooters, partying and such.
+All is fine until they’re at the wrong party at the wrong time.
+Suddenly cops burst in, find large amounts of illegal narcotics and the girls are taken into custody.
 This results in one of the funniest scenes in the movie: four girls in bikini standing in front of a judge.
 When they can’t pay their fine local underground rapper “Alien” pays for their bail, leaving them clueless as to why.
 They hook up with him and increasingly get involved in his shady dealings.

-If you take away all the nudity you get a pretty short and boring story, but at some cases it’s clear Korine went to the “Larry Clark” school of film making.
+If you take away all the nudity all that is left is a pretty short and rather boring story.
+At some moments it’s clear Korine went to the “Larry Clark” school of film making.
 I can understand all the scenes of semi-nude teens partying.
-It’s needed to set the atmosphere of Spring Break, but at some points the director includes unnecessary lengthy nude and sex scenes that serve no real purpose to the story.
-Not that I’m complaining, but they do degrade the movie making me ask myself: should I be masturbating?
+It’s justified to create the atmosphere of Spring Break.
+But occasionally the director includes unnecessary lengthy nude and sex scenes that serve no real purpose to the story.
+This isn’t a complaint, but these scenes do degrade the movie by making me ask myself: should I be masturbating?
 It’s sometimes that close to venturing into soft-porn.

 It justifies talking about the four female leads as being nothing more than eye candy.
 That is their main function here.
 Their acting chops don’t seem to matter.
 They’re like a movie equivalent of the Spice Girls.
 People will probably not rate them by their performance, but by who they think is the hottest.
 I personally found the director’s wife(!), Rachel Korine, to be the most “interesting”.
 She has a curvy physique, the biggest boobs and is the only one to show actual nudity.
 The other three keep either their bikinis on are shown from behind.
 All of the other nudity is supplied by numerous anonymous girls.
 Some of them are probably no strangers to the porn industry.